AnyLog-co/documentation/blockchain commands.md

 ## A Master Node
 A master node is a node that maintains a complete copy of the metadata in a local database.
-Maintaining a master node in the network is optional.
+Maintaining a master node in the network is needed only if a blockchain platform is not used.

 ## The Storage of the Metadata
 The metadata is stored ias follows: